-HIMT 1270 Clinical Practice I (2)
+HIMT 1270 Clinical Practice I (2) (Former course prefix/number HIM 115)

-Prerequisites: Health Information Management 1370 and Health Information Management 2470 with a minimum grade of "C" in each course.
+Prerequisites: Health Information Management 1370 and Health Information Management 2470 with a minimum grade of "C" in each course and approval of program director.
 A supervised learning experience in a medical records department/health care facility enabling the student to apply skills in the basic record processing procedures and practices.
 Requires 56 hours to be done in a hospital during regular business hours; 7:00am-6:00pm.
-Emphasis is placed on students achieving entry level proficiency in medical records department clerical functions, medical record assembly, analyses and abstraction, processing release of information guidelines, filing/archiving, medical record retrieving, interfacing with multiple hospital departments and the application of policies, standards and guidelines.
+Emphasis is placed on students achieving entry level proficiency in medical records department clerical functions, medical record assembly, analyses and abstraction, processing release of information guidelines. filing/archiving, medical record retrieving, interfacing with multiple hospital departments and the application of policies, standards and guidelines.
+Classes/clinicals meet on Fridays only.
 (1 Lec., 2 Lab.)

-HIMT 1370 Medical Records I (3)
+HIMT 1370 Medical Records I (3) (Former course prefix/number HIM 101)

-This course introduces the basic concepts and functions of medical records environment.
+This course introduces the basic concepts and functions of medical records environments.
 Topics include the organization and functions of the health care facility and the medical records department; an examination of the medical record including design, structure, content, transcription and filing systems; legal parameters guiding the creation and care of the medical record; medical record requirements including peer review, quality assurance and utilization review, tumor registry; time frames including turn -arounds and completion responsibilities and medical ethical issues including topics including but not limited to AIDS, abortions, euthanasia, and living wills.
 (3 Lec.)